 Jerusalem is the capital of Israel and its largest city.
 Historically, Jerusalem's economy was supported almost exclusively by religious pilgrims, as it was located far from the major ports of Jaffa and Gaza.
 Jerusalem's religious landmarks today remain the top draw for foreign visitors, with the majority of tourists visiting the Western Wall and the Old City.
 The government, cantered in Jerusalem, generates a large number of jobs, and offers subsidies and incentives for new business initiatives and start-ups.
 Israel is in the Middle East, bordering the Mediterranean Sea, between Egypt and Lebanon.
 Temperate; hot and dry in southern and eastern desert areas.
 Negev desert in the south; low coastal plain; central mountains; Jordan Rift Valley.
 The official languages are Hebrew and Arabic.
 English is also widely spoken.
 The main religions are Judaism, Islam.
 The economy of Israel, despite limited natural resources, has seen intensive development of the agricultural and industrial sectors over the past decades which has made Israel largely self-sufficient in food production, apart from grains and beef.
+The security risk for expatriates in Israel is generally low to medium.
+Risks include militant terrorist attacks, arbitrary rocket fire, petty crime such as theft, and poor standards of driving.
+Expatriates should be cautious not to offend local cultures and religious sensitivities with regard to dress and behaviour.
 The population in Jerusalem is 1.029 Mil (2014 est.), while the inflation rate is 0.5% (2014 est.).

 Cost Of Living